cwk30/cwk30.github.io/computing.md

 * Computer Hacking Forensics Investigator
 * Cyber Security Analyst
 * Cyber Security Incident Responder
-* Cyber Security Operations Specialist.
+* Cyber Security Operations Specialist

 The last was my favourite; the final practical examination had us fending of live attacks in a virtualized network environment.
 One of the attacks were as follows: